(contains affiliate links, please see disclosure)

 This affiliate network is amazing, because Amazon has so many products for you to choose from and promote on your blog.
 The payout percentage can get up to 10% if you’re getting enough sales through your links.
 Even cooler, even if people don’t purchase the item you’ve mentioned, but buy something after they’ve clicked over to Amazon from your blog, you’ll still get a commission!
 Click HERE to join.

-An affiliate network that’ll reach out to you when campaign opportunities that fit your blog become available.
+I’d say Linqia is the perfect introduction to sponsored posts.
+They’ll reach out to you when campaign opportunities that fit your blog become available.
 They want you to have 1,500+ visitors to your blog (or combined followers across your social media accounts) and a decent amount of engagement before they’ll accept you, but that’s not hard to accomplish!
 Click HERE to apply.

 This affiliate network will also reach out and email you when there are blog opportunities available, but sometimes there are more they aren’t sure you’d be into that show up on your influencer home screen!
 Definitely worth checking out, as it seems they have a lot of rad brands they partner with.
 Click HERE to join.